-Confession Time: For over five years this site has largely ignored two steps that can be taken that would help people dramatically reduce their student debt.
+Confession Time: For over five years this site has largely ignored two basic ways people can use to eliminate their student debt.

 - Earn more money